Where is the best place to save photos? How to store photos

 External hard drive

 An external hard drive has a number of advantages.
 First of all, it is small and does not require configuration.
-Just plug it into your computer's USB port and copy files.
-Photos take up a lot of space, so you need a drive that has a large capacity (minimum 1TB).
+Just connect it to your computer's USB port and copy files.
+Photos take up a lot of space, so you need a drive that has a large capacity (minimum 1 TB).

-File storage in the cloud
+Storing files in the cloud

-Why you need a backup
+Why do you need a backup?

-Backup on an external drive
+Backup on external drive

 Backup to NAS